olivermclane/KotlinGUIWeatherApp/Readme.md

 # Kotlin Weather GUI
 This program allows users to query current weather conditions using the OpenWeatherMap API based on the state code, country code, and city.
-Providing the results in a GUI with a icon of the current conditions.
+Providing the results in a GUI with a icon of the current conditions followed by the different weather stats.

 ## Prerequisites